Skip to content

 Configuration file

-This project is requires a configuration file.
+This project requires a configuration file.

-You need to create a configuration file named as api-codegen.config.{ts|js|mjs|json}.
-Recommends to create api-codegen.config.ts or you can create a configuration file with your own name, but you need to use -c, --config option in cli.
+You need to create a configuration file named api-codegen.config.{ts|js|mjs|json}.
+It is recommended to create api-codegen.config.ts, or you can create a configuration file with your own name and use the -c or --config option in the CLI.

 use defineConfig function